696-eth/threads/README.md

 if we zoom out.

-🔥 We are probably going to burn more than 1%/y
+We are probably going to burn more than 1%/y
-=> Negative supply growth 📉
+=> Negative supply growth

-Eventually supply will find a new equilibrium☯️
+Eventually supply will find a new equilibrium.

 ![](https://i.imgur.com/H65AhLb.png)